ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Introduction

-Second, \sysname{} explicitly designs policy dissemination using peer-assisted broadcast: workers are organized in a tree topology with multiple levels in a limited-bandwidth environment.
-And they immediately forward newly received snapshots and start generating rollouts as soon as possible, leveraging aggregate fleet bandwidth to reduce tail broadcast latency.
-Importantly, once broadcast is pipelined in this way, bounded staleness is no longer merely a mechanism to mask broadcast delay; it becomes a system-level control parameter that trades rollout cost against training stability by determining how much the system can rely on cheaper workers while still saturating the learner.

-This perspective yields a concrete provisioning problem: given a staleness budget $S$, how much effective rollout capacity is required to keep the learner continuously busy under remote inference devices and wide-area networks? \sysname{} addresses this with a simple provisioning rule that relates measurable per-step training time, dissemination latency, and per-worker rollout throughput to the aggregate rollout capacity needed for continuous learning.
-Beyond provisioning, \sysname{} exposes a task-agnostic system abstraction that disaggregates rollout, learning, and data/reward handling into independent planes, enabling new RL workloads to be integrated by supplying datasets and reward logic without entangling algorithm code with infrastructure decisions.
-Using Parallax~\cite{tong2025parallax} as an inference-serving backend relieves \sysname{} from having to deploy the model across heterogeneous resources.

-We evaluate \sysname{} on standard GRPO post-training of 4B and 8B models across distributed rollout pools and wide-area bandwidth regimes.
-Our results show that \sysname{} substantially reduces end-to-end training cost while maintaining RL quality comparable to strong centralized baselines.
+This perspective reduces a hard synchronization constraint to a provisioning problem: given $S$, how much aggregate rollout capacity is required to saturate the learner? \sysname{} answers this with a closed-form rule relating measurable training time, dissemination latency, and per-worker throughput to the required capacity.
+Evaluated on GRPO post-training of 4B and 8B models across distributed rollout pools and wide-area bandwidth regimes, \sysname{} substantially reduces end-to-end training cost while matching the RL quality of strong centralized baselines.

-In summary, we make the following contributions: \begin{itemize} \item \textbf{A distributed inference RL architecture for cost-efficient post-training.} We propose a system architecture that separates centralized learning from distributed rollout inference, enabling RL post-training to reduce cost by offloading rollout generation from data-center GPU clusters to distributed resources.
+\textbf{In summary, our contributions are:} \begin{itemize}[ leftmargin=1.2em, labelsep=0.45em, itemsep=2pt, topsep=3pt, parsep=0pt, partopsep=0pt ] \item \textbf{A distributed inference RL architecture for cost-efficient post-training.} We propose a system architecture that separates centralized learning from distributed rollout inference, enabling RL post-training to reduce cost by offloading rollout generation from data-center GPU clusters to distributed resources.

 \item \textbf{Overlap-aware execution and peer-assisted broadcast.} We design system mechanisms that enable overlapping rollout inference, policy dissemination, and training across distributed rollout workers and a centralized trainer via a simple provisioning rule. \sysname{} bounds policy staleness by a user-specified budget $S$ and employs peer-assisted broadcast to reduce dissemination tail latency.